Randall Goodgame: Christian music career

 Goodgame eventually began writing songs for contemporary Christian artists such as Caedmon's Call, Jason Gray, and The Midtown Project.
 In 2001, he opened for Andrew Peterson, and in 2003, he joined Caedmon's Call and Jars of Clay on tour.
 He wrote seven of the songs on Caedmon's Call's 2004 album Share the Well.
 Also in 2004, Goodgame opened for Dove Award winner Ginny Owens' 15-state tour.

 In 2007, Goodgame collaborated with Peterson to release a children's album, Slugs & Bugs & Lullabies.
 The album's popularity led to him being invited to compose songs for the Christian-themed cartoon series VeggieTales.
 Goodgame continued the Slugs & Bugs brand with A Slugs & Bugs Christmas in 2010 and Slugs & Bugs Under Where? in 2011.
 He has also released a Slugs & Bugs-themed curriculum for Vacation Bible School and does live performances as part of the Slugs and Bugs LIVE series.
 An April 2015 Parents Life review of Goodgame's Sing the Bible with Slugs & Bugs – which features 18 tracks of direct Bible quotations set to music, said the album "possesses a high-quality artistic sensibility that few children's CDs maintain", adding that the songs would "have kids memorizing Scripture in no time".
 The album was one of five nominees for Children's Music Album of the Year at the 47th Annual Dove Awards in 2015.
+Goodgame went on to release five "Sing the Bible" albums, featuring quotations from the Bible set to music.

+At an October 11, 2024, concert in Franklin, Tennessee, Goodgame released the Scripture Hymnal containing 106 songs that are word-for-word scripture quotations from the New International Version, English Standard Version, and Christian Standard Bible set to music.
+Goodgame collaborated with 12 other songwriters to compose the hymnal.